tacaswell/tacaswell.github.io/content/intermediate-git.md

 3. share your code (and history) with your friends

-In the standard fork-based development workflow we can think of there being 1 canonical repository, for example for Matplotlib [matplotlib/matplotlib](https://github/matplotlib/matplotlib) is _the_ ground truth repository and only people with commit rights are able to push to that
+In the standard fork-based development workflow we can think of there being one canonical repository, for example for Matplotlib [matplotlib/matplotlib](https://github/matplotlib/matplotlib) is _the_ ground truth repository and only people with commit rights are able to push to that